-Geisinger's Urology Department includes seven urologists offering a multimodal approach to the treatment of Benign Prostatic Hyperplasia (BPH).
+Geisinger's Urology Department includes seven urologists offering a multifaceted approach to the treatment of Benign Prostatic Hyperplasia (BPH).

 BPH affects the majority of men as they age.
-BPH is a non-cancerous enlargement of the prostate that blocks the flow of urine out of the bladder.
-It causes a number of urinary symptoms.
+BPH is a non-cancerous enlargement of the prostate that blocks the flow of urine out of the bladder, causing a number of urinary symptoms.
 Your urologist will discuss your symptoms with you.
 A common screening test used by urologists is the International Prostate Symptoms Score (IPSS).
 It contains questions about urinary symptoms.
-Higher symptoms scores generally correlate with increased severity of BPH.
+Higher symptom scores generally correlate with increased severity of BPH.